bibliocoll/ezmenu/README.md

 You can find our Regular Expression that tries to identify a _Stanza_ [here](backend/grabrena.py#L177).

 > __Aside__: For various reasons, the jQuery library claims two identifiers in the JavaScript global/window namespace for itself (`jQuery` and `$`), even when loaded as a module.
 The way jQuery implements `.noConflict(true)`, the mechanism by which it releases these identifiers again, creates a minimal timeframe during which the global identifiers will point to our injected version, no matter what we do.
-Due to the parallelism inherent in Browser script execution, this can lead to to our injection non-deterministically breaking sites: _while our version of jQuery temporarily holds the global identifiers_, code from the site may attempt to use certain aspects of their own version of jQuery via the global identifiers (ie: old API calls, plugins) that are not present in our version, or even worse, register plugins, which will then be inaccessible once we've handed the identifiers back via `.noConflict(true)`.
+Due to the parallelism inherent in Browser script execution, this can lead to our injection non-deterministically breaking sites: _while our version of jQuery temporarily holds the global identifiers_, code from the site may attempt to use certain aspects of their own version of jQuery via the global identifiers (ie: old API calls, plugins) that are not present in our version, or even worse, register plugins, which will then be inaccessible once we've handed the identifiers back via `.noConflict(true)`.

 ## Backend